Graphic with woman on computer

 • And how to make it happen

-When done together as a team, visualization also helps to build trust in teams and encourage revenue alignment.
+When teams visualize together, they build trust and encourage revenue alignment.
 “Visualizations are very powerful for our teams,” explains Jamie Sewell, VP of Growth at Dreamfuel.
 “There is that subliminal connection; everybody can slow down and check in and at least imagine they're all after the same thing.
 And I think that has a very unifying effect on teams.”

 Even people who struggle with “seeing” with their mind’s eye, can use this technique.
 One way Kevin used to visualize outcomes is to journal ahead of a meeting, writing about it as if it had already happened.